Naz Shah

-Naseem Shah (ناز شاہ; born 13 November 1973) is a British Labour Party politician.
-She was elected at the 2015 general election as Member of Parliament (MP) for Bradford West, winning the seat from George Galloway of the Respect Party.
-She has served in the Opposition frontbench since 2018, currently as Shadow Minister for Crime Reduction.
+Naseem Shah (ناز شاہ; born 13 November 1973) is a British Labour Party politician who has been Member of Parliament (MP) for Bradford West since 2015.
+She served in the Opposition frontbench from 2018 to 2023, most recently as Shadow Minister for Crime Reduction.

 Early life

-Naz Shah was born in Bradford.
+Naseem Shah was born on 13 November 1973 in Bradford.
 Her father left the family when she was six years old.
 At age 12, she was sent to Pakistan by her mother, Zoora Shah, to escape her mother's abusive partner, where she had an arranged marriage.

-When she was 20, her mother was convicted of the murder of her partner, who had sexually and physically abused her for over a decade, and served 7 years in prison.
+When she was 20, her mother, who had been sexually and physically abused by her partner for over a decade, was convicted of murdering him, and served 7 years in prison.

 Early career

 Before being elected as an MP, Shah was the chair of mental health charity, Sharing Voices Bradford, and had previously worked as a carer for disabled people, as an NHS Commissioner and a director for a regional association supporting local councils.

 She has said that she voted for George Galloway at the Bradford West by-election in 2012.

 Working with the Southall Black Sisters, Shah campaigned for her mother's release from prison.